ilausuch/CacheServer/README.md

 # Python versions study

 The aim of this test is to check the speed using (Python 2, Python 3 and Pypy) usign testCache_speed.py script.
-In this case a personal computer has been used, however the important thing is the comparation between the python clients.
+In this case a personal computer has been used, however the important thing is the comparison between the python clients.

 Results:

 |                 | 100.000 PUTs     | 100.000 GETs     |
 |-----------------|------------------|------------------|